elijahdecker/AdventOfCode/ReadMe.md

       - Visit `https://localhost:5001/swagger` in your browser

 ## Puzzle Helper
-This allows you to easily create the needed input files and services.
+This allows you to easily create the needed input files and services as well as submitting answers.

-If you would like to use this project's template for you own solution and inputs
-1. First delete the daily service files (This is all of the folders named after a year in the `Services` folder).
-1. Next in the `PuzzleHelper` folder, create a `Cookie.txt` file and add your own cookie that gets created when logging into the Advent of Code website.
+In the `PuzzleHelper` folder, create a `Cookie.txt` file and add your own cookie that gets created when logging into the Advent of Code website.
 If you open the Network tab in your browser's Dev Tools while on the site, you'll see the cookie in the API calls that are made.
-1. Finally, run the project and use the Puzzle Helper API (`POST api/puzzle-helper`) to import your inputs and create fresh services

-The program is idempotent (You can run this multiple times as it will only add files if they are needed.)

 ### Automation
 The Puzzle Helper does follow the automation guidelines on the [/r/adventofcode community wiki](https://www.reddit.com/r/adventofcode/wiki/faqs/automation).